ahamlinman/slackbridge/README.md

 ## Status and Stability

-As of November 2017, the key desired functionalities of command slackbridge and package slackio have been implemented.
+As of November 2017, the key desired functionalities of slackbridge have been implemented.
 Feature development is on an indefinite hiatus, but maintenance updates (e.g. dependency upgrades) may be made from time to time.

 Until v1.0.0 is tagged (no guarantees about when or if this will happen), this project adheres to a scheme based on [Semantic Versioning] as follows: